microsoft/AL-Go/Actions/CreateApp/README.md

-# Add an app
+# Create a new app
-Add an app to a AL-Go repository
+Create a new app and add it to your AL-Go repository
 ## Parameters
 ### actor (default github.actor)
 The GitHub actor running the action